 Consider the position of the aeroplane three dimensionally within the training area.

 Consider the warning symptoms of the approaching stall and be constantly aware of the aeroplane’s configuration and flight phase.

-Using the flight manual, or by conducting a stall, determine 1.2VS
+Using the flight manual, determine 1.2Vs.

 A reference altitude is nominated and a reference point selected.